ErSndubey/Foodies-UI/README.md

 ## Contributing

-As HungryHub is a personal project, contributions are not actively sought.
-However, feedback and suggestions are always welcome.
+As Foodies is a personal project, I don't think you should be actively seeking.
+However, feedback and suggestions are always welcome, if you don't mind.
 Feel free to provide any ideas or improvements via the GitHub issues tab.

 ## License